chrisjbillington/git-nautilus-icons/README.md

 ## Notes

-Icons are updated every time you browse to a directory, but whilst in a directory, nautilus/nemo/caja doesn't ask the extension for new icons unless it sees a file change on disk.
-Because of this, statuses may be incorrect after a `git add` or `git commit`.
+Nautilus/nemo/caja doesn't always ask the extension for new icons when a file changes on disk or its git status othewise changes, so displayed icons can be out of date.
 Press F5 to force a refresh.